SiaExplains/microservices/README.md

 -   Make a common libary (like npm libary) for shared entities (like models)
 -   Using versioning (/api/v1 | /api/v2) for backward compatiable
+-   it very important to have the 1 hop rule or a message queue for all service to service communication.

 ### Anti Patterns!

 -   Use Microservices in small projects (remove ants with nuclear bomb)
+-   circular dependecy in micro-services